Youenn-Bouglouan/DoYouEvenType/slides/index.md

 let x = 10
 let y = x + 1 // Ok
 let z = x + "1" // Compiler error
-// TypeError: unsupported operand type(s) for +: 'int' and 'str'
+// The type 'string' does not match the type 'int'
 ```

 ***